sleuth-io/sleuth-backend-interview-task/README.md

 ```
 and set `GITHUB_API_TOKEN` variable.
 You will need to rerun `make up` for the change to have effect.

+We suggest starting with using any public Github repository for testing.

 ### Code structure

 This template provides a simple Flask API.

-All the routes are defined in `api/app.py`, there you will find a couple demo endpoints and the one we expect you to implement.
-This is meant to set you up for success, but feel free to change it if you want.
+- all the routes are defined in `api/app.py`, there you will find a couple demo endpoints and the one we expect you to implement
-We have provided a simple `GithubREST` client in `api/github.py` that takes care of including the API token authorization header and provides a `get` method.
+- we have provided a simple `GithubREST` client in `api/github.py` that takes care of including the API token authorization header and provides a `get` method